dnaslfnlasei/AR_-/senierproject/README.md

-# ARShop
+# AR Shop
-Use augmented reality to create an effect similar to what you actually wore.
+Used augmented reality to create an effect similar to what you actually wore.

 ## Preview